Advanced Studies in Biology for the Health Professions

 Advanced Human Physiology <> BIOL_SCI 318-DL | Advanced Human Physiology is a fully online course that builds

-on the concepts covered in BIOL SCI 217 Physiology or an equivalent
+on the concepts covered in BIOL SCI 310 Human Physiology or an

-physiology course focusing on the body as an integrated set of
+equivalent physiology course focusing on the body as an integrated

-systems.
-Our task will be to construct a global view of the body,
+set of systems.
+Our task will be to construct a global view of the

-its systems, and the many processes that keep the systems working.
+body, its systems, and the many processes that keep the systems

-This course emphasizes an integrated approach to studying all major
+working.
+This course emphasizes an integrated approach to studying

-physiology.
-In addition to integration, we will focus on the
+reproductive physiology.
+In addition to integration, we will focus

-clinical relevance of the organ system that will include abnormal
+on the clinical relevance of the organ system that will include

-function, disease states, and medications used to bring the system
+abnormal function, disease states, and medications used to bring

 Biology of Aging <> BIOL_SCI 327-CN | This course examines various biological aspects of aging, from molecular to evolutionary, and explores what is presently known about how and why we age.
 Through discussions of experimental data from primary literature, we will study normal aging processes and disease states related to aging.
 Instead of providing a comprehensive overview, the course aims to develop a fundamental framework of how to think about the biology of aging and our ability to read and analyze current scientific literature.
 Prerequisites: BIOL_SCI 201-CN and BIOL_SCI 202-CN.
 View BIOL_SCI 327-CN Sections |